-The purpose of the Diploma in Grade R Teaching is to develop teachers who are able to demonstrate general educational principles, as well as focused knowledge and skills for Grade R teaching.
-The qualification requires an in-depth specialised knowledge, together with practical skills and experience in a Grade R classroom teaching context.
+The purpose of the Diploma in Grade R Teaching is to develop teachers who can demonstrate general educational principles, as well as focused knowledge and skills appropriate for Grade R teaching.
+The qualification requires an in-depth specialised knowledge, as well as practical skills and experience in a Grade R classroom teaching context.
 As part of the qualification, students will be expected to gain experience in applying such knowledge and skills in the context of working with Grade R learners in a school.

-This will be realised by the proposed curriculum on the basis of the coherent and on-going connection between the core theory of pedagogy, the theory of teaching and learning, and the subject content of reception year teaching.
-The curriculum consists of 33 modules.
-The core modules focus on Languages, Mathematics and Life Skills, which should form an essential part of any reception year teacher's professional knowledge.
-Research has proven that, where young learners have a solid grounding in Life Skills, they are better equipped for all life challenges and future success.
-The Life Skills component of this qualification thus carries the most credits in order to equip Grade R teachers with the critical knowledge of all facets of Life Skills education.
+The qualification will be phased-out when the Department of Basic Education indicates that the needs of these educators have been addressed.